More about: 24 Best Things To Do in Rome

 When we go on a trip, we often get up early to make the time last; we spend all day sightseeing and when the evening falls we are exhausted and just want to go back to the hotel to rest before facing the next marathon day of sightseeing.

 Don't be tempted.
-Set aside time during your visit not only to see Rome at night, but to enjoy it, walk around and contemplate the illumination of its monuments without the rush or the pressure to take a photograph.
+Set aside time during your visit not only to see Rome by night, but to enjoy it, walk around it and contemplate the illumination of its monuments without the rush or the pressure to take a photograph.
+And for that, I recommend you book a night tour of Rome illuminated.
 It will be worth it.

 16. Visit the Catacombs

-Speaking of a different kind of Rome, there is also a different kind of Rome underground, far from tourists and monuments.
-Beneath the beauty of Rome lies a labyrinth of Roman Catacombs which you can visit with a specialised tour and which, without a doubt, will give you a different feeling.
+Speaking of a different kind of Rome, so is the one you can find underground away from tourists and monuments.
+Beneath the beauty of Rome lies a labyrinth of Roman Catacombs that you can visit if you book a tour and that will certainly give you a different feeling.

 Be careful not to confuse the Roman Catacombs with a visit to the Vatican Catacombs.
 They are two different things.
 If either of these two visits leave you wanting more, I invite you to consult this article about the Catacombs of St. Callixtus and the Catacombs of the Capuchins.